jasonmanesis/Satellite-Imagery-Datasets-Containing-Ships/README.md

 * The original imageries for constructing HRSID are 99 Sentinel-1B imageries, 36 TerraSAR-X and 1 TanDEM-X imageries.
 * The above 136 panoramic SAR imageries cropped to 5604 high-resolution SAR images.
 * These 5604 images have dimensions of 800 × 800 pixels, resolution of 96 dpi, and there are in .jpeg format.
-* The colour depth of the images is 24 bit (8 bits per channel).
+* The colour depth of the images is 8 bits (one channel).
 * The extracted 5604 high-resolution SAR images contain 16951 ship instances.
 * The spatial resolutions of SAR images are 0.5, 1 and 3 meters per pixel.
 * The annotations of each instance are the corresponding bounding box and the ship’s outline.